Covered Services for Adults

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

-After a you have successfully completed treatment for a substance use concern, you can meet with a group of people on a regular basis.
+After you have successfully completed treatment for a substance use concern, you can meet with a group of people on a regular basis.
 These people are going through the same kinds of things you are going through.
 The group members support each other in recovery.

-• Medicaid: Not Covered
+• Medicaid: Not covered

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

 If you have a mental health or substance use concern, you can meet with a group of three or more people with similar concerns.
 You and the other group members will talk and support each other.
 You may practice coping skills to learn how to manage issues.
 The group is led by a behavioral health expert who helps you be safe.

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

 If you have Serious and Persistent Mental Illness (SPMI)* or more than one mental health concern, you may be able to live in a HART home.
 HART is a program where people with the same conditions live together in the community.
 In a HART home, you will get medically necessary services that may include: